98AnnaM/FullStackAngularProject/README.md

 ### ▶️ Running the Application

+- For the frontend:
+Run `npm install` and then `ng serve`.

+- For the backend:
 No setup required!
 Simply run the application as a standard Spring Boot app (e.g., via your IDE or `mvn spring-boot:run`).
 Once started, the application automatically initializes: